5 Plain Text Email Signature Template Examples

 At its most basic, a signature of this type includes personal information such as name, job title, department, phone number, and email address.
-Signatures can still be used for marketing communications, but there will be no specific brand elements or creative flare on display within a plain text email signature.
+Signatures can still be used for marketing communications, but no specific brand elements or creative flare will be displayed within a plain text email signature.

 In this age of HTML signature designs, using plain text email signatures can be seen as a bit boring.
 However, there are advantages to using this format if you have no design skills: